top of page

 I also thought that it was a good idea to take a picture of the ultra-modern funnel of the BLUE STAR PATMOS, which is illuminated at night.
 Its design is very similar to the one that is seen in most Greek cruiseferries built from the late 1990s to the early 2010s.

 After leaving Naxos, we had two hours before reaching the port of Ios.
-The ship was more silent, because many passengers had disembarked in the previous islands, while others were in their cabins.
+The noise onboard the ship was pretty much non-existent, because many passengers had disembarked in the previous islands, while others were in their cabins.
 Also, the restaurant, the self-service, the shops and the arcade rooms were all closed.
 The silence was pretty relaxing, and I was happy to listen only to the sea and the ship's engines.

 The entrance to the bay of the port of Ios.
 Apologies for the poor quality of the picture.

-The port of Ios, also located near the island's Chora.
+The port of Ios, also located in the island's Chora town.

 We arrived in Ios, through a bay that leads to a very small port.
 Only one ferry at the time can dock there due to capacity constraints, but since the BLUE STAR PATMOS was the only ferry during this time, we did not have any problem.
 But we were not alone.
 Indeed, I spotted the small high speed catamaran SUPER JET of Sea Jets, which was operating on the Rafina-Tinos-Mykonos-Paros-Naxos-Ios-Santorini line.
 She would usually spend the night in Ios, then leave early the following morning to Santorini, before making her return towards the aforementioned islands and eventually reaching Rafina in the afternoon.